Filippo Inzaghi: AC Milan

 At the start of the 2007–08 season, he picked up where he left off in Athens, scoring the equalizer in the Super Cup in Milan's 3–1 victory over Sevilla.
-Inzaghi capped off the year by scoring two goals in the final of the 2007 Club World Cup, helping Milan win 4–2 against Boca Juniors to take revenge for the defeat on penalties in 2003.
+Inzaghi capped off the year by scoring two goals in the 2007 FIFA Club World Cup final, helping Milan win 4–2 against Boca Juniors to take revenge for the defeat on penalties in 2003.

 On 24 February 2008, Inzaghi scored the match-winning goal in Milan's 2–1 win over Palermo with a diving header after coming into the game from the bench; it marked his first Serie A goal in over a year.
 This was followed by ten more goals in the league, the last against Udinese.
 This strike against Udinese was his 100th goal for the club in official games.
 But despite incredible form, Italy national team manager Roberto Donadoni declined to call him for Euro 2008.
 In November 2008, Inzaghi agreed to a contract extension with Milan until June 2010.

 On 8 March 2009, Inzaghi scored his first hat-trick of the season for Milan against Atalanta, leading his team to a 3–0 victory at the San Siro.
 His 300th career goal came in the 5–1 thrashing of Siena away from home.
 He then went on to score three goals against Torino, his second professional hat-trick in that season.
-Scoring this hat-trick enabled "Super Pippo" – his nickname in the media – to set a record for the player with the most hat-tricks in Serie A over the last 25 years.
+Scoring this hat-trick enabled him to set a record for the player with the most hat-tricks in Serie A over the last 25 years.
 With ten hat-tricks in Serie A, Inzaghi is ahead of Giuseppe Signori (9), Hernán Crespo (8), Roberto Baggio, Marco van Basten, Gabriel Batistuta, Abel Balbo, Vincenzo Montella (7), Antonio Di Natale and David Trezeguet (6).
 Inzaghi scored one hat-trick for Atalanta, four for Juventus, and five for Milan.

 In the 2009–10 season, under manager Leonardo, Inzaghi was relegated to the role of backup player with his contract set to expire in June 2010.
 On 21 May 2010, he was offered a new one-year contract which would last until 30 June 2011.